daviddarnes/darn.es/index.md

 ## Web Designer & Front-end Developer

-Hi I'm Dave, a web designer & front-end developer based in Bristol.
+Hi I'm Dave, a Web Designer & Front-end Developer based in Bristol.
-I currently work at [BaseKit](http://basekit.com) as a UX & Prototype Designer.
+I currently work at [BaseKit](http://basekit.com) as a Front-end Developer.

 I also [write articles](https://david.darn.es/) and work on [open source projects](https://daviddarnes.github.io/).
 If you'd like to chat [just get in touch](http://enable-javascript.com/ "my email").